lemilonkh/attolytics/README.md

 Attolytics
 ==========

+This fork is an updated version of the [base repository](https://github.com/ttencate/attolytics/) that supports compilation on modern Rust nightly versions (tested with rustc 1.77.0-nightly).
+The packages were updated to their newest versions.

 Attolytics (a portmanteau of the SI prefix "atto" meaning 10<sup>-18</sup> and "analytics") is a small web service that receives analytics events and inserts them into a PostgreSQL database.
 These events can subsequently be processed and